jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/compute_binding_Kd.md

 log<sub>10</sub>(*K*<sub>A,app</sub>) as
 -log<sub>10</sub>(*K*<sub>D,app</sub>), which are identical.
-We will also compute the change in log<sub>10</sub>(*K*<sub>A,app</sub>) relative to the median wildtype value in each library.
+We will also compute the change in log<sub>10</sub>(*K*<sub>A,app</sub>) relative to the median wildtype value in each library, which should better account for global shifts in the *K*<sub>D,app</sub> scale between the two libraries (e.g. if protein dilutions were slightly different between the two experiments).
+This average wildtype log<sub>10</sub>(*K*<sub>D,app</sub>) is -10.764 in lib1, and -10.836 in lib2.

 ``` r
 counts_lib1[,log10Kd := log10(Kd),by=barcode]